-An aggregate of 5,576,491 shares of common stock (1,230,000 shares approved by stockholders on October 29, 2019, 1,360,000 shares approved by stockholders on October 27, 2020, 2,000,000 shares approved by stockholders on October 26, 2021, and 986,491 shares transferred from the Predecessor Plan after October 29, 2019 through August 19, 2022) may be issued pursuant to awards of options, SARs, restricted stock, RSUs, performance shares or performance units, dividend equivalents, or other awards granted under the 2019 Incentive Plan.
-If stockholders approve this 2019 Incentive Plan Proposal, this share limit will be increased to 6,274,491 shares (an increase in the share limit, before taking into account share transfers from the Predecessor Plan, from 4,590,000 shares to 5,288,000 shares, and including the 986,491 shares that have transferred from the Predecessor Plan as of August 19, 2022).
+An aggregate of 5,576,491 shares of common stock (1,230,000 shares approved by stockholders on October 29, 2019, 1,360,000 shares approved by stockholders on October 26, 2021, and 986,491 shares transferred from the Predecessor Plan after October 29, 2019 through August 19, 2022) may be issued pursuant to awards of options, SARs, restricted stock, RSUs, performance shares or performance units, dividend equivalents, or other awards granted under the 2019 Incentive Plan.
+If stockholders approve this 2019 Incentive Plan Proposal, this share limit will be increased to 6,274,491 shares (an increase in the share limit, before taking into account share transfers from the Predecessor Plan as of August 19, 2022).
+In addition, if stockholders approve this 2019 Incentive Plan Proposal the Predecessor Plan as of August 19, 2022).
 In addition, if stockholders approve this 2019 Incentive Plan Proposal the plan's limit on the number of shares of common stock that may be delivered pursuant to "incentive stock options" under the plan will be increased from 4,590,000 shares to 5,288,000 shares (with, for purposes of clarity, any such shares to also count against the aggregate share limit for the plan).

 If any award granted under the 2019 Incentive Plan expires unexercised, is canceled, forfeited, settled in cash or unearned (in whole or in part), shares of our common stock subject to such award will again be made available for future grants under the 2019 Incentive Plan.
 Further, if any award granted under the Predecessor Plan expires unexercised, is canceled, forfeited, settled in cash or unearned (in whole or in part), shares of our common stock subject to such award will again be made available for future grants under the 2019 Incentive Plan.
 As of August 19, 2022, a total of 986,491 shares had become available for award grants under the 2019 Incentive Plan as a result of the expiration, cancellation, forfeiture or settlement of awards under the Predecessor Plan, and a total of 228,922 shares were then subject to outstanding awards under the Predecessor Plan.
 Shares of our common stock that are used to pay the required exercise price of options granted under the 2019 Incentive Plan or to satisfy tax withholding with respect to awards granted under the 2019 Incentive Plan, as well as any shares reacquired by the Company on the open market (whether by using cash proceeds from the exercise of an option or otherwise), will not be available again for other awards under the 2019 Incentive Plan.
-If a participant elects to give up the right to receive compensation in exchange for shares of common stock will not count against the aggregate share limit authorized under the 2019 Incentive Plan.
+If a participant elects to give up the right to receive compensation in exchange for shares of common stock based on fair market value, such shares of common stock will not count against the aggregate share limit authorized under the 2019 Incentive Plan.